Richard M. Kliman

 Ph.D. in Biology, Wesleyan University

 “My research deals mainly with evolutionary and ecological genetics.
 On the evolutionary side, I am interested in the relationship between genetic recombination and the effectiveness of natural selection in fruit flies, and I also study ongoing natural selection on DNA sequences in fruit flies and the single-celled fungus Cryptococcus neoformans.
-On the ecological side, I use patterns of DNA sequence variation to study demography of queen conch populations in Belize; I also collaborate on field work to study queen conch abundance in a newly enforced marine reserve.”
+On the ecological side, I use patterns of DNA sequence variation to study population demography; I also collaborate on field work to study queen conch abundance in a recently enforced marine reserve in Belize.”

-After completing his dissertation research on physiology and genetics of biological rhythms in rodents, Richard Kliman, Ph.D., completed four years of postdoctoral research in molecular evolution, population genetics, and speciation at Rutgers and Harvard.
-His research interests remain broad, and have expanded to include conservation genetics of queen conch and assessment of the effectiveness of a marine reserve in Belize (in collaboration with John Cigliano, Ph.D.).
-He is especially committed to evolution education and to complement his teaching at Cedar Crest, he has developed instructional software, served as a lead editor of Nature Education/Scitable, coordinated an undergraduate program for the annual Evolution conference, and coordinated Cedar Crest’s annual Darwin Day celebration.
+After completing his dissertation research on physiology and quantitative genetics of biological rhythms in rodents, Richard Kliman, Ph.D., completed four years of postdoctoral research in molecular evolution, population genetics, and speciation at Rutgers and Harvard.
+His research interests remain broad, and have expanded to include ecological genetics and assessment of the effectiveness of a marine reserve in Belize (in collaboration with John Cigliano, Ph.D.).
+He is especially committed to evolution education and to complement his teaching at Cedar Crest, he has developed instructional software, served as a lead editor of Nature Education/Scitable, coordinated an undergraduate program for the annual Evolution conference, and coordinated Cedar Crest’s Darwin Day celebration.
 He has also served as an associate editor of two scholarly journals, Genetica and The Journal of Molecular Evolution, and as a program director in the Division of Environmental Biology at the National Science Foundation.
+He is currently the editor-in-chief of a forthcoming Encyclopedia of Evolutionary Biology, the editor of the EvoED Digital Library, and a member of the Education and Outreach Committee of the Society for the Study of Evolution.

 American Association for the Advancement of Science